zer0cache/matic-docs/docs/maintain/validate/move-stake.md

 ### How to Move Stake

-In order to Move stake, first you will need to login to the Staking UI: https://wallet.polygon.technology/staking using your Delegator Address.
+In order to Move stake, first you will need to login to the [Staking UI](https://wallet.polygon.technology/staking) using your Delegator Address.

-**Delegator Address** = The address that you have already used for Staking on the Foundation Nodes.
+**Delegator Address** : The address that you have already used for Staking on the Foundation Nodes.

-Once logged in your will see a list of Validators.
+Once logged in, you will see a list of Validators.

 <img src={useBaseUrl("img/staking/validator-list.png")} />

-Now go to your Delegator Profile by clicking on the "Show Delegator Details" button or the "**My Delegator Details**" option on the left hand side
+Now go to your Delegator Profile by clicking on the "Show Delegator Details" button or the "My Delegator Details" option on the left hand side.

 <img src={useBaseUrl("img/staking/show-delegator-details.png")} />

-Here you will find a new button called "**Move Stake**"
+Here you will find a new button called "Move Stake"

 <img src={useBaseUrl("img/staking/move-stake-button.png")} />